Student Handbook: Section 5: General College Policies

 Daemen College deeply values freedom of expression and encourages all members of the College community to engage in thoughtful discourse, debate, and the exchange of ideas.
 The very nature of a college environment challenges members of its community continually to question the world in which we live, and to think critically and creatively in an effort to enrich our lives and our community.
 The College does not guarantee, or even endeavor to provide, a campus environment free of expressions that may offend currently held paradigms; however, the College does retain the right to limit expressions that are antithetical to the values of the Mission of Daemen College or that violate the Student Handbook Code of Conduct.
 The student newspaper is additionally regulated by the College's affiliation with the Associated Collegiate Press and their attendant guidelines.
 See the STUDENT DISPUTE RESOLUTION PROCEDURE in this Handbook to appeal decisions made that limit freedom of expression, and/or other disciplinary decisions made by the College.

-The health and safety of members of the Daemen College community is of primary interest to the institution.
+The health and safety of members of the Daemen College community are of primary interest to the institution.
 When alerted to a student who may be in imminent danger of harming themselves, the College will take all reasonable steps to get that student help quickly and compassionately while working to preserve that student’s academic progress.
 These steps could include, but are not limited to, requiring a psychiatric evaluation from an outside professional before returning to class, calling proper authorities, including police, rescue, and crisis services to assess the situation, and implementing a “Statement of Expectations” regarding specific tasks the student must follow.
 Students who have indicated a direct harm to themselves and who refuse to get an evaluation from a medical professional would be subject to follow-up through the Student Code of Conduct.

 - The vans will be used primarily for travel in and around the vicinity of Daemen College by groups of at least six individuals (not further than a 75 mile distance from the College).
 The van is not allowed to leave the country (no trips to Canada).